spring-attic/spring-mvc-showcase/README.md

 A fork of [Spring MVC Showcase](https://github.com/SpringSource/spring-mvc-showcase), replacing JQuery-UI with [Bootstrap](http://twitter.github.com/bootstrap/), Tomcat with Jetty, Tiles with [Sitemesh](http://www.sitemesh.org/) and other goodies.

 The user-interface in this example is basic and doesn't utilize the full power of Bootstrap and Less.
-If you're interested in a modern, frontend development wit GulpJs and a pure Bootstrap experience, checkout [Lesser](https://github.com/priyatam/lesser).
+If you're interested in a modern, frontend development with [GulpJs](http://gulpjs.com) and a pure Bootstrap experience, checkout [Lesser](https://github.com/priyatam/lesser).

 Branches: